 We have a clear request for Gov. Cooper: Commute all of NC’s death sentences to prison terms & lead our state to a new vision of justice

-North Carolinians have been working for decades to abolish the death penalty in North Carolina.
+North Carolinians have been working for decades to abolish the death penalty.
 However, in 2022, our work took on a new urgency as we began a campaign to compel Gov. Cooper to commute all of North Carolina’s death sentences to prison terms before he leaves office in 2024.
 The governor has broad power to address injustices in the criminal punishment system, and the death penalty is clearly unjust, racist, and error-prone.
-Our state currently has the fifth largest death row in the nation with more than 135 people, most of whom were sentenced more than 25 years ago under vastly different laws and public standards.
-This action by the governor would help ensure that no more cruel and inhumane executions will ever be carried out in North Carolina.
+Our state currently has the fifth largest death row in the nation with more than 136 people, most of whom were sentenced more than 25 years ago under vastly different laws and public standards.
+This action by the governor would help ensure that no more cruel and inhumane executions are carried out in North Carolina.

 Our campaign is led by a diverse working group representing organizations across North Carolina, along with people directly impacted by the death penalty, including death row exonerees and people who have lost family members to murder.
-We are currently building a coalition of faith leaders who support our request for commutation of all death sentences.
+Read our letter to Gov. Cooper.

 Join Our Campaign